Sam Cheptoris

 Sam Mangusho Cheptoris (born 12 December 1949) is a Ugandan politician.
-He is the Cabinet Minister of Water and Environment in the Cabinet of Uganda.
+He was the Cabinet Minister of Water and Environment in the Cabinet of Uganda.
 He was appointed to that position on 6 June 2016.
 In 2021 he was elected as member of parliament for Kapchorwa Municipality.

 Early life and education

 Sam Cheptoris was born in present-day Kapchorwa District, on 12 December 1949.
 He studied at Nabumali High School, before attending the University of Nairobi where he graduated with a Bachelor of Arts.
 Later, he studied at Makerere University, graduating first with a Postgraduate Diploma in Education and later with a Master of Education.

 Academic career

 In 1975, after his undergraduate studies in Nairobi, Cheptoris served as a teacher of English and English Literature at Sebei College, Tegeres.
 Between 1978 and 1981, he served as deputy head teacher at the same school.
 After brief stints at Comboni College and at Gamatui Girls School, he came back to Sebei College as Headmaster in 1998.
 He retired from academics in 2009.